 Avoid the usage of @import.
-The @import rule is render-blocking which means that every file being imported that way needs to be loaded in a sequence leading to an increased load time.
+The @import rule is render-blocking, which means that every file being imported that way needs to be loaded in a sequence leading to an increased load time.

 Use critical CSS.
-Critical CSS refers to the CSS applied to elements that are immediately visible when someone visits your website.
+Critical CSS refers to the CSS applied to elements immediately visible when someone visits your website.
 Inline the critical CSS in the <head> tag, and then you can load the rest of the styling asynchronously to avoid render blocking.
 Libraries like critical can be used to generate critical CSS.

 Optimize and minify CSS files to reduce the overall file size.
 Tools such as clean-css can be utilized to achieve this.

 Use preload.
 As the name suggests, the preload user hint tells the browser to fetch a resource earlier than usual, leading to faster rendering.